-The bottom line is that you absolutely don’t need cream to make an authentic carbonara dish.
+The bottom line is that you absolutely don’t need cream to make an authentic carbonara sauce.
 Instead, just rely on the combination of eggs, cream and grease from the pancetta (or guanciale if you can find it) to create the perfect creamy carbonara.

 You don’t even need salt because the pancetta and the cheese add plenty of salt to the dish.